 - Cut three strips of double-sided carpet tape and place them at each edge and in the middle of the carpet pad.
 Fold the pad in half, then line up the half mark on the top of the tread.
-Repeat as needed to cover all the treads.
+Repeat as needed to cover all the treads on the staircase.

 - Center the pad on the bottom tread and align the long edge to the riser above, leaving a fingertip-width space between.
-Drive one staple into the center, then place two more evenly spaced on either side.
+Drive one staple into the center.
+Then, place two more staples, evenly spaced on either side of the pad.

 - Smooth the pad over the tread and over the nose.
-Pull tight without stretching the pad, then staple the pad to the underside of the nose, one staple at the center line, and two on either side.
+Pull tight without stretching the pad, then staple the pad to the underside of the nose.
+Put one staple at the center line and two on either side.
 Trim the extra fabric with scissors.
 Repeat as needed to cover all the treads.

-- Cut a strip of double-sided tape slightly shorter than the width of the rug and press the tape along the top edge of the riser of the first tread, placing it just under the nose.
+- Cut a strip of double-sided tape slightly shorter than the width of the rug.
+Press the tape along the top edge of the riser of the first tread, placing it just under the nose.

 - Line up the top edge of the runner rug with the tape and press firmly.
-Use the staple gun to staple the rug in place, starting in the center and then at every three inches on either side.
+Use the staple gun to staple the rug in place.
+Start stapling in the center and then staple every three inches on either side.
 Be sure there is a staple in each of the outer edges.

-- Smooth the rug against the riser, then press the bolster chisel into the rug at the crease of the next tread.
-Staple the rug to the bottom of the riser in the center of the rug and then at every three inches on either side.
+- Smooth the rug against the riser, then press a bolster chisel into the rug at the crease of the next tread.
+Staple the rug to the bottom of the riser in the center of the rug.
+Then staple every three inches on either side of the runner.

 - Repeat the process of stapling the runner to the base of the riser as above, then continue over successive treads until you reach the last tread you can cover.

-- If you are adding a second runner, after you have stapled to the bottom of the last finished riser, trim the trailing edge of the first runner, leaving a 2-inch piece free to overlap.
+- After you have stapled the first runner to the bottom of the last finished riser, trim its trailing edge, leaving a 2-inch piece free to overlap.

 - Overlap with the second runner, carefully aligning the sides of the two runners and pressing the finished edge against the riser.

-- Staple into the second runner as above, then continue the installation process as described above for the remaining treads to be covered.
+- Staple into the second runner as above, then continue the waterfall or wrap installation process as described above until the remaining treads are covered.

-A neat edge along the last runner will give the stairs a tailored look and ensure there are no trailing carpet pieces that might pose a hazard after installing carpet on stairs.
+A neat edge along the last runner will give the stairs a tailored look.
+Finishing the edge also ensures there won't be any trailing carpet pieces that might pose a hazard after installing carpet on stairs.